cartman12/cartman12.github.io/_posts/2020-03-12-finding-exoplanets.md

 published: false
 title: Finding Exoplanets
 ---
-## Support scientist in discovering new exoplanets
+## Supporting scientists in discovering new exoplanets

 The project's objective was to source data from the TESS Telescope and to create a model, using Neural Networks, that identifies the likelihood that an object orbiting a star is an exoplanet or not.